ashutoshmjain/homepage/_posts/2017-07-25-Clavis-of-Gita.md

 	The purpose of human life is to move from `Bhoota` to `Atma`.
 That is to disengage from the manifestations and live in potential.

-# `Swadharma` , `Swabhava`
+# Swadharma , Swabhava
 *The nature of `Bhoota`*

 Every manifestation, be it living or non-living, has a nature.
 For example refrigerator has a nature of cooling things.
 That is what it is made for.
 Water is supposed to move down.
 Air spreads in all directions.
 The designed nature of manifested is called `Swabhava` and acting in line with one's nature is `Swadharma`.
 We are bound by our `Swadharma`.
 We can't sway much from it even if we wish to.
 That is the downside of manifested.
 	We are slave to our `Swabhava` (nature)
-# `Buddhi`
+# Buddhi
 *Intelligence*

 `Buddhi` allows to to deviate from `Swabhava`.
 How much can you deviate ?
 Very little.
 No matter how strong your intelligence, it is still miniscule to the complexity of your manifestation.
-No one can alter `Swadharma` with sheer stroke of Intelligence.
+No one can significantly alter `Swadharma` with sheer Intelligence.
 But many can understand their nature with intelligence.
 In Gita, this is called `Atmoupamyen Drishti` - which means our ability to look at us as a third person and analyse our nature.

 	Human life is a gift because of our intelligence.
 No other living or non-living has this blessing.
-Some animals may have instances of intelligence but its very limited.
 In effect, most animals and non-living act as per their `Swabhava`.

 Most animals are driven by their sensory organs  `Indriyas`.
 As per Gita `Mana` (the desires) are stronger than senses.
 As such, most humans are slaves of desires.
 Desires can be controlled with Intelligence but Intelligence is a double edged sword.
 To keep intelligence pious, one needs to invoke `Chitta` which is possible through inwards focus on `Atma`.

 # Yagna
 *Routine*

-Gita undersores the daily routine to an extenet that it calls it `Yagna`.
 As per `Vedas`, the `Yagna` is described as set of rituals and activities to please demi gods.
 These include setting up a fire; sacrificing flowers and food etc ; and chanting vedic mantras.
-Gita doesn't approve such Vedic rituals.
-Instead, it goes in great details on `Pranayama` controlling the breath , what to eat , and self control.
-However , the basic idea of Yagna is a predefined set of activities `Niyat karma`.
+Gita doesn't recongnizes such Vedic rituals as `Yagna`.
+These may be called `Dravya Yagnas` and may be useful to show devotion.
+Instead, Gita lays greater stress on  `Pranayama` controlling the breath , and self control.
+However , the basic idea of Yagna is a predefined set of activities  - `Niyat karma`.
 And following it on regular basis.
+In fact Gita goes to an extent that real `Karma` is the one that enables a `Yagna`.
+Means all the things yo must do to hit a perscribed routine is `Karma`.

-My interpretaion is that in modren lifestyle , our daily routine is controlled by our work, social circle and family responsibilities.
+This is probably the key to practicing Gita.
+Our daily routine is controlled by our work, social circle and family responsibilities.
 So much that we don't have time for ourselves.
 If we build our own routine and safeguard it against said external impluses ( work, society and family), we can soon be on a path of self realization.
 In fact, the goal is NOT to accomplish great things.
 It is actually to control your time and routine.
-Great things `Daivi Sampad` will automatically grow.
-The purpose is to live a tight routine driven by intelligence involked in `Chitta`.
-In essence this is `Yagna`.
-Living is `Yagna`.
-And the activities that help accomplishment of `Yagna` are in fact `Karma`.
+Great things `Daivi Sampad` will automatically happen.
+The purpose is to live a tight routine driven by intelligence invoked in `Chitta`.
+In essence Living a controlled life is `Yagna`.
+And the activities that help accomplishment of `Yagna`.

-# `Karma`
+# Karma
 *The Action of free will*

 `Karma` is the action guided by our `Buddhi` that is beyond our `Swadhrama`.
 That means , it is something you do against (or different from) your programmed nature.
 Thus Karma manifests something new.
-In a way, it alters our manifestation.
+In a way, it brings in subtle changes into our manifestation.
 It is because of `Buddhi` (intelligence) , humans could do `Karma` that, over a long time, led to significant change in our manifestation.
 For example roads, buildings, transportation , communication - all are because of collective human `Karma`.
 Building airplanes was NOT human nature.
 It is because we had intelligence to sway from our `Bhoot swabhava` (manifested / programmed nature).

 >In essence `Karma` is the action of free will .
 Beyond the slavery of our `Swabhava` (nature) .
 However though , the window of `Karma` is very small.
 We are still the same animal at core - built by our manifestation.
-Depending on what Karma manifests into , Gita defines three types of `Karmas`  - `Satvik` - That leads to internal development and  happiness, in essence that accomplishes `Yagna`. . `Rajas` - That leads to external growth, conflict and  chase, and lastly `Tamas` - That leads to lust, consumption and lethargy.
+Depending on what Karma manifests into , Gita defines three types of `Karmas`  - `Satvik` - That leads to internal development and  happiness, in essence that accomplishes `Yagna`; `Rajas` - That leads to external growth, conflict and  chase, and lastly `Tamas` - That leads to lust, consumption and lethargy.

-To over simplify this - all `bhootas` (living and non living) have a pre programmed role.
+To over simplify this - all `bhootas` (living and non living) have a pre programmed routine.
 This is `swabhava`.
-Humans have intelligence to alter `swabhava` and accomlish something new - `Karma`.
-This is cuz we have intelligence.
+Humans have intelligence to subtly alter `swabhava` and accomlish something new through  intelligence.
 If the intelligence is well controlled by `Chitta` the resulting change is eternal happiness , bliss and exit from the cycle.
-Gita calls this `Niyat karma`.
+Gita calls this `satvik karma`.
 This set of activities is called `Yagna`.
+The activities that you need to do to accomplish `yagna` on daily basis is called `Niyat Karma`.
 If the intelligence is not well controlled , the resulting manifestation is that of pain and sorrow for intelligence is a double edged sword.
 Such `Karma is referred to as `Rajas or Tamas`.

-For a long time, I had internal conflict if working for a corporate career and working very hard to accomplish a corporate goal is good karma ?
-Which leads to a never ending cycle of evaluating if the corporate goal is good for mankind, living beings or the planet.
+> For a long time, I had internal conflict if working for a corporate career and working very hard to accomplish a corporate goal is good karma ?
+I am sure many grapple with the same conflict.
+This normally leads to a never ending cycle of evaluation and debate-  if the corporate goal is good for mankind, living beings or the planet?
 No one can ever get to the bottom of it and most of the actions can be justified / rationalized in different ways.
 We normally end up proving / debating that what we are doing is better for society.
 Thus my hard work on my job is good Karma.
 All this has nothing to do with Gita or its definition of Karma.
 As above said , the goal is simply to control our own routine.
 Its NOT to fix the world.
 It is to fix our own self for world is noting but a reflection of self.

-# `Abhyasa`
+# Abhyasa

 *Practice*

 In addition to creating something new, `Karma` has the ability to reshape your own `Swabhava` (nature).
 Regular indulgence in `Tamasik Karmas` will make you lethargic and consumer.
 Similarly `Satvik` Karma will make you interested in pursuit of knowledge and happiness.

 >It appears to an untrained eye that we should indulge in `Satvik Karma`.
 But Gita says that we want to reach a stage where none of these  are playing.
 Such karma is called **Nishkam Karma**.
 This is what leads 'to' ultimate eternal exit from manifestations.

-# `Nishkam`
+# Nishkam
 *Without expectations*

 `Nishkam Karma` means actions without any expectation. `Satvik` , `Rajas` as well as `Tamas` actions, all have expectations tied to it.
 In fact anything you do beyond `swabhava` must have a solid incentive for change.
 Why else would you do it?
 Thus normally strong desires lead to `Karma` (good or bad).
 Accordingly you manifest new stuff and change yourself (good or bad).
 And manifestations continues to increase in complexity.